Explore The Island of Kos!

-Some of the oldest European civilizations developed on the Greek islands (Cycladic, Minoan civilizations, etc.), so therefore the islands have unique archeological sites, a distinctive architectural heritage and the fascinating local traditions of a centuries-old and multifaceted civilization.
+Some of the oldest European civilizations have been developed on the Greek islands (Cycladic, Minoan civilizations, etc.), so therefore the islands have unique archeological sites, distinctive architectural heritage and the fascinating local traditions of an old-centuries and multifaceted civilization.

 The ideal climate, safe waters and small distances between ports and coasts, have made the Greek islands extremely popular among Greek and foreign visitors.

 Definitely visit the Asclepeion!
 It is situated about 4 km southeast of the town, built upon a hill with stone pipes.
 In this temple, in ancient years health and art were idolized.
 Asclepeion goes back to the 4th BC and consists of three consecutive rooms that connect to one another with elaborate external staircases.
 In the first room, you will see propylaea, the altars and the arches of Roman descent, where the faithful ones used to put their holy offers.
 On the east side of this room, you will find the ancient Roman public baths.
 Behind the baths, the museum of Asclepius is situtated.